johanley/special-relativity-core/README.md

 This project uses the following non-standard words.

-I usually use parens to aid the reader, as in, for example *kinematic (Wigner) rotation*.
+I usually use parens to aid the reader - for example, *kinematic (Wigner) rotation*.

 **Grid** is used (in the code, not in the documentation) instead of *inertial frame of reference*.